bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 <script src="https://gist.github.com/scitronboy/7c84e2cbf82128aecaf17584632688af.js"></script>

-We divide 1000 by `frames_per_second` to get the interval (in milliseconds) that we should pause for between each call to `update`.
+We divide 1000 by `frames_per_second` to get the interval (in milliseconds) that we should pause between each call to `update`.
 If, for example, `frames_per_second` was set to `5`, then 1000 divided by 5 is equal to 200, and 200 milliseconds is one fifth of a second, so the function `update` would be called five times per second, which would result in 5 frames per second.

 #### Add the first `if` statement